MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/widget-provider-manifest.md

 ## Activation

 Specifies activation information for the widget provider.
+If both **CreateInstance** and **ActivateApplication** are specified in the manifest, **CreateInstance** takes precedence.

 ## CreateInstance

-Specifies the [CLSID](/windows/win32/com/com-class-objects-and-clsids) for the CreateInstance server that implements the widget provider.
+**CreateInstance** should be specified for Win32-based widget providers that implement the **IWidgetProvider** interface.
+The system will activate the interface with a call to [CoCreateInstance](/windows/win32/api/combaseapi/nf-combaseapi-cocreateinstance).
+The **ClassId** attribute specifies the [CLSID](/windows/win32/com/com-class-objects-and-clsids) for the CreateInstance server that implements the **IWidgetProvider** interface.

 | Attribute | Type | Required | Description | Default value |
 |---|---|---|---|---|
 | **ClassId**| GUID | Yes | The CLSID for the CreateInstance server that implements the widget provider. | N/A |

+## ActivateApplication

+When **ActivateApplication** is specified, the widget provider is activated via the command line, with the arguments provided as [base64url encoded](https://datatracker.ietf.org/doc/html/rfc4648#section-5) JSON strings.

 ## Definitions